nawka12/KayClipper/README.md

 For convenience, pre-built executables for Windows are available on the [Releases page](https://github.com/nawka12/KayClipper/releases).
 If you prefer to build it yourself, follow the steps below.

-This project can be packaged into a single `.exe` file for easy distribution on Windows.
+This project can be packaged into a single `.exe` file for easy distribution.

 1.  **Install all dependencies**, including `pyinstaller`:
     ```bash